Su-Luxia/horizon_berlin-/README.md

 learned from tutorials
 ai was used only for error correction for example: i did not know what an error meant -> asked ai for explanation e.g. terminal commands, errors

+requirements for this project: pygame ttkbootstrap customtkinter mutagen